Title: Finding your Prince Charming.

 "You don't know do you?" she asked, staring at me strangely.

-"Why do you think Edward is always around you?" she asked with a raised eyebrow.
+"Why do you think Edward is always around you?" she said with a raised eyebrow.
 "Why do you think he is so quick to jump to your defence?"

 "He's a good friend," I answered, blushing furiously, which she seemed to find amusing.